1. Skip to content

 This browser does not support the video element.

-Young people are tired of empty promises, said activist 27-year-old Kasmuel McOure, who has emerged as a leading voice in the protest movement.
+Young people are tired of empty promises, said 27-year-old activist Kasmuel McOure, who has emerged as a leading voice in the protest movement.

-He is particularly angry over the wealth accumulated by Kenyan cabinet ministers in questionable circumstances.
+McOure is particularly angry over the wealth accumulated by Kenyan cabinet ministers in questionable circumstances.
 Some of them have made 400 million shillings (€2.8 million, $3 million) over 30 years, he told DW.
 "However, in less than two years, someone has made capital gains of over 200 million [shillings].
 What business is this that they are doing that we do not know of?"

 "What stock markets are these that they are investing in that are doing so well that you can have capital gains of over 200 million [shillings] in less than two years when we are going through a recession?
 But no, you're telling us not to go on the streets for our rights?"